Æ

 06/28/2021

-Canadian researchers at The Ottawa Hospital, the University of Ottawa, the Bruyère Research Institute and ICES have built and validated an online calculator that empowers individuals 55 and over to better understand the health of their brain and how they can reduce their risk of being diagnosed with dementia in the next five years.
+Canadian researchers at The Ottawa Hospital, the University of Ottawa, the Bruyère Health Research Institute and ICES have built and validated an online calculator that empowers individuals 55 and over to better understand the health of their brain and how they can reduce their risk of being diagnosed with dementia in the next five years.

 Their process was published today in the Journal of Epidemiology and Community Health, and the calculator is available at projectbiglife.com.